macktron/macktron.github.io/index.markdown

 The interactive line chart plots one line per political group, each initially visible but toggleable via checkboxes.
 It reveals which parties remain  unified across years and which show the greatest internal splits.

-The Rice index of the internal European Parliament’s political groups reveal three clear dynamics:
+The Rice index of the internal European Parliament's political groups reveal three clear dynamics:

 **1. Enduring Mainstream Cohesion**
 Center-right (EPP), social-democrat (S&D), liberal (REG/ALDE) and green (Greens/EFA) factions consistently occupy the upper portion of the scale.
 Greens/EFA exhibit the highest and most stable agreement while EPP, S&D and REG display moderate sensitivity to external stressors.

 **2. Structural Fragmentation among Outliers** Identity & Democracy (IDG) and non-attached members (NI) persistently record the lowest agreement levels.
-IDG’s index shows the internal split and loosely bound populist alliances.
+IDG's index shows the internal split and loosely bound populist alliances.
 NI, lacking any formal grouping or shared platform, remains the most diverse with Rice values reaching as low as 0.27 after a decline up to 2014.

 **3. Crisis-Induced Convergence**
 Systemic shocks, most notably again the global financial crisis and the COVID-19 pandemic, temporarily elevate cohesion across nearly all groups.
 Even IDG registers its highest internal alignment during 2020 emergency votes, although it still remains below mainstream levels.
 Other groups exhibit only small or brief change in cohesion during crises showing their institutional resilience.